Sm4rtSt1ck/telegram-schedule-bot/readme.md

 ## Features

-- **Group Selection:** Users can select their group to view the schedule.
+- **Group Selection:** Users can select their group to view the schedule
-- **Schedule Display:** The schedule is displayed with formatted text for better readability.
+- **Schedule Display:** The schedule is displayed with formatted text for better readability
-- **Back Button:** Users can navigate back to the group selection menu.
+- **Back Button:** Users can navigate back to the group selection menu

 ## Setup